Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V, S, M (fur or a feather)
 **Duration:** Concentration, up to 1 hour

 You touch a creature and choose Strength, Dexterity, Intelligence, Wisdom, or Charisma.
-For the duration, the target has **:d20-adv: Advantage**{ .d20 } on ability checks using the chosen ability.
+For the duration, the target has **:d20-adv: Advantage**{.d20} on ability checks using the chosen ability.

 ***Using a Higher-Level Spell Slot.*** You can target one additional creature for each spell slot level above 2.
 You can choose a different ability for each target.